Altinity/terraform-aws-eks-clickhouse/docs/README.md

 }
 ```

-> ⚠️ The module will create a Node Pool for each combination of instance type and subnet.
-For example, if you have 3 subnets and 2 instance types, this module will create 6 different Node Pools.
+> ⚠️ The module will create a Node Pool for each combination of instance type and availability zones.
+For example, if you have 3 azs and 2 instance types, this module will create 6 different Node Pools.

 👉 Check the [Terraform registry](https://registry.terraform.io/modules/Altinity/eks-clickhouse/aws/latest) for a complete Terraform specification for this module.